suiramdev/no_name/README.md

 # Fitness template
-Looking to proof and learn more skills in front-end, i developed a typical tempalte of moderns currents websites.
+Looking to proof and learn more skills in front-end, i developed a typical template of moderns currents websites.

 ## Built With
 -   [FontAwesome](https://fontawesome.com)  - A toolkit for icons